How to Speed Up a Slow Laptop: 10 Simple Fixes That Work

 Will upgrading RAM make my laptop faster?

-Is it worth fixing a 5-year-old laptop?
+Is it worth fixing a laptop that's 5 years old?

 How often should I defragment my hard drive?

-Related reading: Best Free AI Tools for Productivity | How to Spot a QR Code Scam
+Related reading: Best Free AI Tools for Productivity in 2026 | How to Spot a QR Code Scam